Groups

 Kelvin Peninsula Community Association

-The group was formed in 2016 and we started our first line in May with 12 box traps.
-More funds have been donated by our community since and combined with some success in applying to Dept of Conservation National free trap allocations over the years the total now stands at 53 which includes 11 donated Timms traps.
+The group was formed in 2016 and we started our first line with 12 box traps.
+More funds have been donated by our community since and we have had success in applying to Dept of Conservation National free trap allocations over the years.

 Location: Kelvin Heights Peninsula